scrtlabs/SecretNetwork/docs/dev/setup-sgx.md

 ### Install SGX

 Note: `sgx_linux_x64_driver_2.6.0_602374c.bin` is the latest driver as of July 13, 2020.
-Please check under https://download.01.org/intel-sgx/sgx-linux/ that this is still case.
+Please check under https://download.01.org/intel-sgx/sgx-linux/ that this is still the case.
 If not, please send us a PR or notify us.

 ```bash
 UBUNTUVERSION=$(lsb_release -r -s | cut -d '.' -f 1)